Skip to content ↓

 What will we be learning this Term?

-English – We will use our class book as inspiration for our own writing.
-We will learn key language and grammar skills to help us to write non-chronological reports, explanation texts and poetry.
+We will use our class book as inspiration for our own writing.
+We will learn key language and grammar skills to help us to write a variety of different texts.

-We will use Risks and thrills and text extracts to explore key reading skills whilst also enjoying this well-loved story.
-We will focus our reading skills around:
+We will use this text to explore key reading skills whilst also enjoying this fascinating story.
+We will focus our reading skills around the following:

 • summarising ideas from more than one paragraph